HackerspaceBremen/hshb_website/README.md

 hshb_website
 ============

-This repository holds the source code for the website of Hackerspace Bremen e.V.
+This repository holds the source code for the wordpress plugin of Hackerspace Bremen e.V.

 Developed By
 ============